Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: Causal Explanation

 On Woodward's counterfactual theory of causal explanation, explanations answer \emph{what-would-have-been-different} questions.
 Specifically, the relevant counterfactuals describe the outcomes of interventions or manipulations. $X$ helps explain $Y$ if, under suitable background conditions, some intervention on $X$ produces a change in the distribution of $Y$.
 (Here we presume the object of explanation to be the random variable $Y$, not a specific value or event $Y=y$.
-That is, we choose to focus on \emph{type-level} explanation rather \emph{token-level} explanations of particular events.
-The \emph{token-level} refers to links between particular events, and the \emph{type-level} refers to links between kinds of events, or equivalently, variables.)
-This perspective has strong connections to the literature on causal models in artificial intelligence and statistics \cite{spirtes2000causation,pearl2009causality,peters2017elements}.
+That is, we choose to focus on \emph{type-level} explanation rather than \emph{token-level} explanations of particular events.
+See \citet{beckers2022causal} for related discussion focused on causal explanation at the event level.)
+This perspective has strong connections to the literature on causal models in artificial intelligence and statistics \citep{spirtes2000causation, pearl2009causality, peters2017elements}.
 A causal model for outcome $Y$ precisely stipulates how $Y$ would change under various interventions.
-So, to explain black-box algorithms we endeavour to build causal models for their behaviors.
+So, to explain black-box algorithms we endeavor to build causal models for their behaviors.
 We propose that such causal explanations can be useful for algorithm evaluation and informing decision-making.
-In contrast, purely associational measures will be symmetric, include potentially irrelevant information, and fail to support (interventionist) counterfactual reasoning.\footnote{Some approaches to explainability focus on a different counterfactual notion: roughly, they aim to identify values in the input space for which a prediction decision changes (``minimum-edits''), assuming all variables are independent of each other \cite{wachter2017counterfactual,lash2017generalized,sharma2019certifai, goyal2019counterfactual, joshi2019towards}.
-In most settings of interest, the relevant features are not independent of each other, as will become clear in our examples below.
-Some promising recent work has combined causal knowledge with counterfactual explanations of this sort \cite{mahajan2019preserving, kanamori2020ordered, karimi2021algorithmic}, focusing on counterfactual input values that are consistent with background causal relationships.
-While interesting, such work is orthogonal to our proposal here, which focuses on type-level rather than token-level explanation, operates on a different set of features than the ones used to generate the prediction, and does not presume that causal relationships among variables are known a priori.}
+In contrast, purely associational measures will be symmetric, include potentially irrelevant information, and fail to support (interventionist) counterfactual reasoning.

 Despite a paucity of causal approaches to explainability in the ML literature (with some exceptions, discussed later), survey research suggests that causal explanations are of particular interest to industry practitioners; \cite{bhatt2020explainable} quote one chief scientist as saying ``Figuring out causal factors is the holy grail of explainability,'' and report similar sentiments expressed by many organizations.